WWCA

-WWCA (1270 AM) is a radio station in Gary, Indiana, serving northwest Indiana.
-It airs a Catholic Radio format, as an owned and operated affiliate of Relevant Radio.
+WWCA (1270 AM) is a noncommercial radio station licensed to Gary, Indiana, United States, serving northwest Indiana.
+It airs a Catholic radio format as an owned and operated affiliate of Relevant Radio.

-WWCA is powered at 1,000 watts, using a directional antenna with a four-tower array.
-The transmitter is off Chase Street near 50th Street in Gary.
+WWCA's transmitter is located off of Chase Street near 50th Street in Gary.
 Programming is also heard on 100-watt FM translator W268DI at 101.5 MHz in Gary.